microsoft/language-server-protocol/indexFormat/versions/specification-0-3-x.md

 ### Request: `textDocument/references`

-Storing references will be done in the same way as storing a hover or go to definition ranges.
-It uses a reference result vertex and `item` edges to add ranges to the result.
+Storing references will be done in the same way as storing a hover or Go to Definition ranges.
+It uses a reference result vertex.
+In a naïve approach, the reference result would contain range ids as well.
+However, that would force the emitter of the reference result to buffer the result until all files are parsed to ensure all references are contained.
+This usually leads to high memory consumption so we added a way to add values into a result vertex dynamically.
+This is done as follows:

+- The result is emitted empty.
+- An item is added to the result by emitting an `item` edge which points from the result to the item.

 Look at the following example: